 What is SaaS EDI?

 SaaS EDI stands for Software as a Service EDI.
 It means exchanging data with business partners using EDI over the cloud.
-With SaaS EDI, the EDI service provider hosts the EDI software and the user access it over the internet as a service.
+With SaaS EDI, the EDI service provider hosts the EDI software and the user accesses it over the internet as a service.
 Users do not have to install and maintain any software on their systems.
 They simply subscribe to the service, access it from a web browser, and start exchanging EDI documents.
 SaaS EDI provides benefits like easy setup and management, lower cost, flexibility, automatic updates, and scalability.
 The service provider takes care of software maintenance, infrastructure, and security thereby reducing the IT overhead for users.

 What are the four layers of EDI software?